how Encompass can help transaction monitoring solutions overcome typical automation challenges

 On average, an analyst typically processes 20-40 alerts per day – most of them are false positives.
-Encompass’ solution can minimise the time it takes to re-check entities that demonstrate suspicious AML patterns, and save time during investigations by processing relevant documents in just a few minutes.
+Encompass’ solution can minimize the time it takes to re-check entities that demonstrate suspicious AML patterns, and save time during investigations by processing relevant documents in just a few minutes.
 This means the analyst can dedicate more time and resources to more business critical tasks, which ultimately increases productivity and profitability.

 Encompass can indicate low risk entities in a few minutes, with the relevant documentation to the regulators being provided instantly.
 That means that analysts will dedicate a few minutes to a low-risk client investigation, and most of their time will be spent on the medium and high risk entities and cases that are not easy to determine.

 Every regulated firm has to create and follow an AML policy that suits its needs, while being able to demonstrate how it tackles the subject of risk.
-Having a solution that can provide all necessary data for proper due diligence, while minimising human error, can help to set realistic targets, enabling the organisation to have greater confidence in achieving them, as well as promoting effectiveness and efficiency.
+Having a solution that can provide all necessary data for proper due diligence, while minimizing human error, can help to set realistic targets, enabling the organization to have greater confidence in achieving them, as well as promoting effectiveness and efficiency.